UPPMAX/UPPMAX-documentation/docs/software/git_on_bianca.md

 # move the directory back from the wharf
 mv /proj/$PROJ/nobackup/wharf/$UNAME/$USER-$PROJ/code_dir/ /proj/$PROJ/

-# change the remote repo's url back to your local repo on Bianca
+# change the remote repo's URL back to your local repo on Bianca
 git remote set-url origin /path/to/local/repo

 # push any changes you got from GitHub to your local repo